 We strongly advise having an advisor within the department who will be aware of the problems students may encounter in pursuing a degree.
-Again, the requirements are straightforward, but departmental faculty are more aware of upcoming schedules, sabbaticals and other issues that may affect course offerings.
+Again, the requirements are straightforward, but the departmental faculty is more aware of upcoming schedules, sabbaticals and other issues that may affect course offerings.

 These are the biggest issues:

-- The biology capstone is a 3 semester series.
+- The biology capstone is a 3-semester series.
 The class begins with Biology 380 in the spring of the junior year.
 It continues with either Biology 480 (2 credits) or 490 (3 credits) in the fall.
 A grade of incomplete is assigned at that point, pending completion of the research project and presentation in the spring.
 We only offer 380 in the spring.
 We only offer 480/490 in the fall.
-Students must complete 380 2 semester before graduation, this means signing up for 380 in the spring of the junior year.
-This has important consequences for students going abroad, or for transfer students or other students who are not on a "normal" 4 year trajectory.
-We do not have the staff to offer 380 more frequently, and it cannot be taken as independent study because much of the class involves interactions with fellow students.
+Students must complete 380 2 semesters before graduation; this means signing up for 380 in the spring of the junior year.
+This has important consequences for students going abroad, or for transfer students or other students who are not on a "normal" 4-year trajectory.
+We do not have the staff to offer 380 more frequently, and it cannot be taken as an independent study because much of the class involves interactions with fellow students.
 There are a few alternate arrangements we can make, but these must be done well in advance.

 - Biology 301 does NOT count towards 40 hours of Biology.